 National finals information pack

-The following information pack explains everything schools, competitors and spectators need to know about attending the national finals: National swimming finals 2022 (link to be added Easter 2022).
+The following information pack explains everything schools, competitors and spectators need to know about attending the national finals: National swimming finals 2022.

 Finals day timings

 Each year we rotate the sessions.
 For 2022 the timings are:

 - 0900-1300 - Boys' session (entry from 0830 approx.)